perhegg/khronos/README.md

 ## Khronos - CA final project

 ---
-We created an application based on a restful API which allows users to track working time acording to customer, project and task with the option to generate invoices for payment.
+We created an application based on a RESTful API which allows users to track working time according to customer, project and task with the option to generate invoices for payment.

 You gain access to an account by e-mailing our support staff with a request.
 You log in by clicking 'Get Started Here' or via the log in button in the header.
-The khronos logo in the header is your home button.

 Upon log in you are redirected to your dashboard which features Time Tracking, Statistics, and Invoicing.

-You're able to track your time by entering it manually via the time tracking section by entering a start time, end time, rate, selecting a customer, project and task.
+You're able to track your time by entering it manually via the time tracking section by entering a start and end time via a drop down calendar,a rate, selecting a customer, project and task.
 Time can also be tracked by clicking the 'play' and 'stop' buttons in the header to record in real time.
 You also have access to previously recorded times here.

 In the Statistics section there are bar graphs that show total working time and total money earned per month.